soot-oss/heros/README.md

 How do I obtain the nightly build?
 ------------------------

-Pre-compiled versions of Heros are available on our [nightly build server](http://soot-build.cs.uni-paderborn.de/nightly/heros/). "heros-trunk.jar" is a complete build containing sallall required libraries. "herosclasses-trunk.jar" only contains the Heros classes and lets you provide the required libraries on your own.
+Pre-compiled versions of Heros are available on our [nightly build server](https://soot-build.cs.uni-paderborn.de/public/origin/develop/soot/heros-build/build/). "heros-trunk.jar" is a complete build containing all required libraries. "herosclasses-trunk.jar" only contains the Heros classes and lets you provide the required libraries on your own.

 [1]: http://www.sable.mcgill.ca/soot/
 [2]: http://bodden.de/